-25. Estimate the cost, if any, to the agency of administering or enforcing a rule that exempts or sets lesser standards for compliance by small businesses.
+23. Estimate the cost, if any, to the agency of administering or enforcing a rule that exempts or sets lesser standards for compliance by small businesses.

 The proposed rules impose requirements on individual licensees rather than small businesses.
 Even if a licensee's practice qualifies as a small business, the department could not exempt the licensee's small business because it would create disparity in regulation of the profession.
 Therefore, exempting or setting lesser standards of competence for small businesses is not in the best interest of the public.
+It would likely cost the agency more to devote staff time to determining which licensees work for small businesses and then enforce different requirements for those individuals.

-26. Identify the impact on the public interest of exempting or setting lesser standards of compliance for small businesses.
+24. Identify the impact on the public interest of exempting or setting lesser standards of compliance for small businesses.